-Administration \$0
+Total for set-asides \$0

-Technical Assistance \$0
+Local Assistance \$0

 PWSS Program Management \$0

-Local Assistance \$0
+Technical Assistance \$0

-Total for set-asides \$0
+Administration \$0

-With the adoption of the amended and restated Master Indenture in 2004, the Clean Water and Drinking Water SRF programs are crosscollateralized.
+With the adoption of the amended and restated Master Indenture in 2004, the Clean Water and Drinking Water SRF programs are cross-collateralized.
 This allows the board to pledge excess revenues on deposit in the Drinking Water SRF program to act as additional security for bonds secured by excess revenues on deposit in the Clean Water SRF program, and vice versa.

-The Safe Drinking Water Act included three provisions that call for a withholding of Drinking Water SRF grant funds where states implement three necessary fail to programmatic requirements.
+The Safe Drinking Water Act included three provisions that call for a withholding of Drinking Water SRF grant funds where states implement three necessary fail programmatic requirements.
 These provisions were assuring the technical, financial and managerial capacity of new water systems, developing a strategy to address the capacity of existing systems, and developing an operator certification program that complies with EPA guidelines.
 The State of South Dakota continues to meet the requirements of these provisions and will not be subject to withholding of funds.